InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/assignments/README.md

 2. This one, for in class coding assignments. https://github.com/InfiniBrains/Awesome-GameDev-Resources
 3. MoBaGEn, for interactive assignments. https://github.com/InfiniBrains/mobagen
 4. Install `CLion` :simple-clion: (has `CMake` :simple-cmake: embedded) or see [#development-tools](#development-tools)
+5. Those repositories are updated constantly.
+Pay attention to syncing your repo frequently.

 ## Types of coding assignments